PhangsTeam/sfng-docs/database_spec.md

     http://ned.ipac.caltech.edu/cgi-bin/nph-objsearch?%20extend=no&of=xml_main&objname=NGC+598

-The referred name is the first `TD` entry.
+The preferred name is the first `TD` entry in the returned XML.

 #### Minimum file specifications for `./data/`